seanpmaxwell/Typescript-Best-Practices/README.md

     - Use **module-objects** for handling IO-data.
 - **Tips:**
   - **Tip 1:** When writing classes, keep constructors private and prefer factory-functions `create`, `of`, `from` over constructors as they'll give you more flexibility.
   - **Tip 2:** Keep your class definitions clean.
-That is, if you have some large helper function which does not need to directly modify anything in the internal state (it can just receive a value/s and returns a different value) then place it in a function-declaration outside the class.
-Use class definitions to do what classes were meant for, binding together an internal state with functions.
+That is, for functions not needing `this`, place them in a top-level function below the class definition.

 > You can see a more thorough list of design rules [here](Design-Rules.md).